Thank you to everyone who has supported us! Your support made a difference!

 Donate now to add your name or business to the list!

 Hello, I am Scott Beers, a senior in Glendale's graduating class of 2026.
 I am excited to be leading the efforts towards restoration of the planetarium and the purchase of a new digital laser projection system.
-Thank you to everyone who has supported this amazing project so far which has totaled over $20,000 in donations and proceeds from fundraisers!
-I am proud of the resilient support from the community with my project, and it is my hope to get the planetarium operational by late April or early May 2026!
+Thank you to everyone who has supported this amazing project so far which has totaled over $30,000 in donations and proceeds from fundraisers!
+I am proud of the resilient support from the community with my project!
 The new planetarium will become an incredibly valuable educational asset to our community and will leave a lasting impact for decades to come.
-Additional support will continue to be of great help, as it will go towards the purchase of a more advanced projector and equipment, professional software, and seating for the planetarium.

 Featured on WTAJ